Tombstone, Arizona: City growth and decline

-By mid-1881 there were fancy restaurants, Vogan's Bowling Alley, four churches—Catholic, Episcopal, Presbyterian, and Methodist—an ice house, a school, the Schieffelin Hall opera house, two banks, three newspapers, and an ice cream parlor, alongside 110 saloons, 14 gambling halls, several Chinese restaurants, French, two Italian, numerous Mexican, several upscale "Continental" establishments, and many "home cooking" hot spots including Nellie Cashman's famous Rush House and numerous brothels all situated among and on top of a number of dirty, hardscrabble mines.
+By mid-1881, the town had fancy restaurants, Vogan's Bowling Alley, four churches—Catholic, Episcopal, Presbyterian, and Methodist—an ice house, a school, the Schieffelin Hall opera house, two banks, three newspapers, and an ice cream parlor, alongside 110 saloons, 14 gambling halls, several Chinese restaurants, French, two Italian, numerous Mexican, several upscale "Continental" establishments, and many "home cooking" hot spots including Nellie Cashman's famous Rush House and numerous brothels all situated among and on top of a number of dirty, hardscrabble mines.
 The Arizona Telephone Company began installing poles and lines for the city's first telephone service on March 15, 1881.

 Investors from the northeastern United States bought many of the leading mining operations.
-The mining itself was carried out by immigrants from Europe, chiefly Cornwall, Ireland and Germany.
-Chinese and Mexican labor provided services including laundry, construction, restaurants and hotels, but immigrant labor provoked backlash; an "Anti-Chinese League" was formed in the 1880s to boycott Chinese businesses and workers.
+The mining itself was carried out by immigrants from Europe, chiefly Cornwall, Ireland, and Germany.
+Chinese and Mexican labor provided services including laundry, construction, restaurants, and hotels, but immigrant labor provoked backlash; an "Anti-Chinese League" was formed in the 1880s to boycott Chinese businesses and workers.

 The mines and stamping mills ran three shifts.
 Miners were paid union wages of $4.00 per day working six 10-hour shifts per week.
-The approximately 6,000 men working in Tombstone generated more than $168,000 a week (approximately $ today) in income.
+The roughly 6,000 men working in Tombstone generated more than $168,000 a week (around $ today) in income.
 The mostly young, single, male population spent their hard-earned cash on Allen Street, the major commercial center, open 24 hours a day.

 The respectable folks saw traveling theater shows at Schieffelin Hall, opened on June 8, 1881.
-On December 25, 1881, the Bird Cage Theatre opened on Allen Street, offering the miners and Cowboys their kind of bawdy entertainment.
-One of the prime entertainments at the Bird Cage theatre was Cornish wrestling competitions, with the results being regularly published in the UK.
+On December 25, 1881, the Bird Cage Theatre opened on Allen Street, offering the miners and cowboys their kind of bawdy entertainment.
+One of the prime entertainments at the Bird Cage Theatre was Cornish wrestling competitions, with the results being regularly published in the UK.

 In 1882, The New York Times reported that "the Bird Cage Theatre is the wildest, wickedest night spot between Basin Street and the Barbary Coast."
 The Bird Cage remained open 24 hours a day, 7 days a week, 365 days a year until it closed its doors in 1889.
 Respectable women stayed on the north side of Allen Street.
 The prostitutes worked the saloons on the south side and in the southeast quarter of the town, as far as possible from the proper residential section north of Fremont Street.

-By late 1881 Tombstone had more than 7,000 citizens, excluding all Chinese, Mexicans, women and children residents.
+By late 1881, Tombstone had more than 7,000 citizens, excluding all Chinese, Mexicans, women, and children residents.
 At the height of the town's boom, the official population reached about 10,000, with several thousand more uncounted.
-In 1882, the Cochise County Courthouse was built at a cost of around $45,000.
+In 1882, the Cochise County Courthouse was built at a cost around $45,000.